SynthmindsLLC/SynthBrain/01 - 🎥 Commercial Hub/🧪 Synaptic Labs/01. Blogs/Miss Neura/Algorithms/SVMs.md

-﻿Hey friends! 👋 It's me, Miss Neura, here today to chat all about one of my fave ML algorithms - the Support Vector Machine, or SVM for short. 🤖
+Hey friends! 👋 It's me, Miss Neura, here today to chat all about one of my fave ML algorithms - the Support Vector Machine, or SVM for short. 🤖

 Now I know SVM sounds like some kind of futuristic gadget. 😅 But in machine learning, it's a super useful method for classification and regression tasks!